wtsi-npg/valet/README.md

 counted, but will not cause `valet` to terminate.
 However, once `valet` terminates it will do so with a non-zero exit code if any work function failed.

+`valet` prevents more than one instance of a work function (either of the same function, or another) from operating on a particular file concurrently.

 ### Bugs

-- It is possible for race conditions to arise where e.g. filesystem sweeps are frequent relative to job runtime, resulting in more than one work function operating in parallel on the same path.
-Work functions should be written to fail gracefully in these cases, or to recover from errors internally.
-In future an exclusion feature may be added to serialise operations on the same path.

 - There is no manpage.